- The first is that life can only evolve on smaller rocky planets. If super-earths and gas giants are the usual planet-types, then life is rare.

 As I researched these ideas, I came across an interesting paper .
 The authors had taken the radii and mass of solar and known exoplanets and correlated them.
 If you know both a planet's mass and radius you can estimate its density and determine if it is mainly of rock or gas.
 The results indicated that planets divided into three categories, which the authors termed “Jovian”, “Neptunian” and “Terran”.
 The latter term in particular should be treated with reservation, since it includes solid planets of anything smaller than twice the Earth's mass, and atmospheres may range from none to that of Venus.

-The Neptunian planets ranged from more than twice the Earth's mass to about 130 times, or 0.41 times (±0.07) of the mass of Jupiter.
+The Neptunian planets ranged from more than twice the Earth's mass to about 130 times; or up to 0.41 times (±0.07) of the mass of Jupiter.
 Saturn is therefore a Neptunian world, be it one of the larger examples.

 Jovian planets ranged from 0.41 times the mass of Jupiter and range up into Brown Dwarfs.
 The upper limit of the Jovian planets is where gas giants achieve enough mass to start burning their hydrogen and become stellar bodies, or stars.
 The difference between Jovian and Neptunian planets is that the Jovian are so massive they begin to “self-compress”.
 You will note that on the chart increases in the mass of Jovian worlds produces very little increase in size.
 As the paper states: “A defining feature of the Jovian worlds is that the MR power-index is close to zero (-0.04 ± 0.02), with radius being nearly degenerate with respect to mass.”